-Certificate of Completion (CCAD3)
+Certificate of Completion (CADT0)

 Kirtland's drafting certificate options are designed to provide specific pre-employment instruction.
-Level II includes intermediate problem solving, the use of reference materials, and the preparation of assembly and detail/working drawing packages.
 Students who complete any level option are not locked in.
-They may advance to a higher level at any time or switch to the Associate in Applied Science in CAD/Drafting, Manufacturing Processes, or the Multi-Technology degree program.
-Graduates are able to obtain employment as CAD operators, drafters, or technicians in a variety of mechanical, product, tool or architectural/building-related industries.
+They may advance to a higher level at any time or switch to the Associate in Applied Science: Manufacturing Processes Technology, or the Manufacturing and Design Technologies degree programs.
+Graduates are able to obtain employment as CAD operators, drafters, or technicians in architectural/building-related industries.